Isreal129/Mobile-Application-Development/GUIcomponents/README.md

-# MAD-EXP-1-To-Create-a-HelloWorld-Activity-using-all-Lifecycles-Methods-to-Display-Messages
+# MAD-EXP-2-To-develop-an-application-that-uses-GUI-Components-with-Fonts-and-Colors
 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create an application that uses GUI Components with Fonts and Colors using Android Studio.

 ## EQUIPMENTS REQUIRED: